tomsdoo/koa-router-with-directory/README.md

 });
 ```

-the project directory should like below.
+the project directory should be like below.
 ``` sh
 project
 |- routes